ch-stark/gitops-rbac-example/blog/blog.md

 - apiGroups:
   - cluster.open-cluster-management.io

-You can see the https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml role here.
+You can see the 'open-cluster-management:cluster-manager-admin' role [here](https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml).
-For our usecase it is not enough as we need to also grant extra Permissions as we use Kyverno-Generate functionality which will be explained later
+For our usecase it is not enough as we need to also grant extra Permissions as we use Kyverno-Generate functionality which will be explained later.

 ## Including Kyverno